ray-creations/ray-social-feeds-for-twitter/readme.txt

 *   Display images & videos in your feed.
 *   Display your tweets in Masonry & 2-Column Slider format.
 *   Choose the number of tweets in a row for the Masonry format.
-*   Display Hashtags timeline, Searach timeline, along with User timeline, and Mentions timeline.
+*   Display Hashtags timeline, Search timeline, along with User timeline, and Mentions timeline.
 *   Remove links from Hashtags for a cleaner look.
 *   Remove links from Mentions.
 *   Remove linking from external links.